Remember these 13 truths when going through hard times

 That’s all the time we’ve got for today!
 Dealing with difficult situations and finding your way through life is a broad topic, and there’s certainly a lot more to it than what I’ve written in these few short paragraphs.
 Still, I hope that this article was helpful in at least giving you a couple of points to look into.

 And what about you – what is the most challenging situation that you’ve been in so far?
 How did you deal with it?
+What are your secrets to focus on positive thinking?
 Did you use any of these approaches, or do you have your special tricks to dealing with unfortunate circumstances?
 Please share your thoughts and experiences in the comments below – I love hearing from you!
 Join me next time when we’ll return to our investment series.

 Until next time – stay green and motivated!